The best lesson we can learn from James Beard winner Kenji Lôpez-Alt may not be about food.

 Kenji does not play in an overt or obnoxious fashion, but he does not mask or hide his play either.
 Kenji seems to enjoy the hell out of life, which conveniently (for me and for you) includes his work in food.
 He’s confident without being brusque; distinct yet comfortable.

-Kenji is, simply and unapologetically, Kenji, as though we are merely a fly on... his forehead.
-Kenji does not seem to be cooking for the show or the camera, but for himself; preparing a meal, and inviting us to learn from his process.
+Kenji is, simply and unapologetically, Kenji.
+He does not seem to be cooking for the show or the camera, but for himself; preparing a meal, and inviting us to learn by observing his process.

-After greeting his viewer, Kenji turns the camera, and places it on his forehead; from then on out, we seem to see what he sees.
+After greeting his viewer, Kenji turns the camera, and places it on his forehead; from then on out, we seem to share his perspective.

-Traversing his kitchen, Kenji is apt to retrieve an item or two from the fridge, pantry, or drawer; opening a window into his family’s shopping habits and culinary preferences.
+Traversing his kitchen, Kenji is apt to retrieve an item or two from the fridge, pantry, or drawer; opening a window into his family’s shopping habits, culinary preferences, and organizational aptitude.
 He doesn’t hesitate to spoil his dog(s), while habits like washing his hands, placing his food waste in a compost bin, and maintaining a tidy workspace seem to be second nature.

-While so much of Kenji’s communication is non-verbal, verbal superfluity is never as evident as in his late night episodes, which notably lack spoken communication.
+While so much of Kenji’s communication is non-verbal, his late night episodes are my favorite—notably lacking spoken communication.
 I like to imagine that these episodes are exclusively filmed after a night out with “the guys,” his children and wife have long since gone to bed, and he’s breaking some personal or family rule against late-night cooking.
 Verbal explanation is deemed redundant as Kenji succinctly models the steps in his process.

-I wonder if parallel play is ever not subtle, or if play becomes something else once it’s obvious; intentional and candid; interactive and collaborative.
+It makes me wonder... is parallel play ever not subtle?
+Perhaps play becomes something else once it’s obvious; intentional and candid; interactive and collaborative.

 What I love about Kenji’s show is exactly the opposite of what concerns me about so much of our digitalized world.
 The most effective methods of communication are often our most clever, reserving verbal communication for the essential, and utilizing the non-verbal to maintain positivity in the relationship.